 Master’s in Mass Communication

 While pursuing a master’s in mass communication, students can expect to take a variety of courses related to mass media, with the breadth of mass media being defined differently in each program.
 In some cases, courses have a strong focus on radio, television, and journalism.
 In others, the coursework takes a broader approach, including the internet as a form of mass communication with courses like web design principles and social media analysis.
 Some programs might also include a focus on film, offering courses such as screenwriting or history of contemporary cinema.

 Graduates with a master’s degree in mass communication might work in a variety of fields, finding employment in print journalism, broadcast journalism, public relations, marketing, or advertising, to name just a few possible options.
-Some students will continue their studies following graduation, earning a PhD and becoming academicians who conduct mass media research and educate students on the subject.
+Some students will continue their studies at the doctoral level with the goal of earning a PhD, so that they can continue in academia to conduct mass media research and educate students on the subject.

 As previously mentioned, coursework in a master’s in mass communication program can vary, however, there are some common areas of focus.
 Most programs include courses in broadcast journalism, media law and ethics, theory of mass communication, mass communication research, media effects, media management, public relations, and editorial writing.
 For a better idea of topics commonly covered in a mass communication master’s program, check out the list of examples courses below.

 |Example Courses in a Master’s in Mass Communication program|

 |Communication, Technology and Society||Multicultural Campaigns|

 |Media Planning||Multicultural Health Communication|

 |Narrative and Longform Journalism||News Media and the First Amendment|